KxSystems/kafka/README.md

 1. Install nuget for Windows: https:/nuget.com/downloads

-2. Install the redistributed version of librdkafka which is suitable for use with windows
+2. Install the redistributed version of librdkafka which is suitable for use with windows, documentation can be found [here](https://www.nuget.org/packages/librdkafka.redist/1.0.0)

         >nuget install librdkafka.redist

 3. Ensure that you have Windows Visual Studio 2017 installed.

-4. Place the installed librdkafka.redist into an appropriate location (suggestions `%HOME%` or `%QHOME%).
+4. Place the installed librdkafka.redist into an appropriate location (suggestions `%HOME%` or `%QHOME%`).
    For the remaining instructions the path to the install for this example is "C:/Users/jdoe/librdkafka.redist.1.0.0"

-5. Update LIB user environment variable to include path to rdkafka.h for appropriate Windows architecture in this case
+5. Update LIB user environment variable to include the following path to rdkafka.h for appropriate Windows architecture in this case

-        - LIB =
+        - LIB = C:/Users/jdoe/librdkafka.redist.1.0.0/build/native/lib/win/x64/win-x64-Release/v120

 6. Update PATH system environment variable to include path to native folder for appropriate computer architecture

         - PATH = C:/Users/jdoe/librdkafka.redist.1.0.0/runtimes/win-x64/native

-7. Create a user environment variable called `KAFKA_NATIVE` in line with the following example path
+7. Create a user environment variable `KAFKA_NATIVE` in line with the following example path (If not set a user will be prompted to do so at build time)

         - KAFKA_NATIVE = C:/Users/jdoe/librdkafka.redist.1.0.0/build/native/include/

 8. Clone the kafka interface from the KxSystems github